BWeng20/jSVG/doc/Advanced_Usage.md

 This SVG ![Arrow.svg](Arrow.svg) is drawn along a rectangle:

 To draw the SVG the base-position and the tangent angle along the outline is needed.
-Both are calculated by the help class [ShapeHelper.pointAtLength](../src/main/java/com/bw/jtools/svg/ShapeHelper.java).
+Both values are calculated by the helper class
+[ShapeHelper.pointAtLength](../src/main/java/com/bw/jtools/svg/ShapeHelper.java).